 The project works to strengthen the capacities for mine action policy-making, strategy formulation and prioritization of mine clearance tasks in accordance with development priorities established at provincial and local levels through participatory mechanisms.
 It allows for designated high priority contaminated land to be cleared, thus allowing renewed safe access to roads, infrastructure, land, and other resources.
 The renewed access to these resources is expected to promote economic growth and poverty reduction throughout the country.

 This is a new feature, part of CIDA's efforts towards increasing transparency.
 Information will only be available for projects approved after October 15, 2011.
 For other projects, information on expected results is usually included in the description.

-Results as of March 2013 include: more than 25 square kilometres of affected land, in the most mine-affected areas of north-west Cambodia, was cleared of land mines based on priorities established at provincial and local levels.
-As a result, rural Cambodians have access to productive land and there was a substantial decrease in casualties from land mines and explosive remnants of war in the three target provinces, from 4,300 in 1996 to only 39 in 2012.
-Cleared land that is not farmed is used for irrigation canals, roads, schools, and health clinics.
-More 25,000 people benefitted directly by gaining housing and agricultural plots on the cleared land, and more than 215,000 people benefitted indirectly as a result of the reduced risk of injury from land mines and through their use of the schools, roads, and so on, built on the cleared land.
+Results achieved as of June 2014 include: (1) more than 42 square kilometres of affected land, in the most mine-affected areas of north-west Cambodia (Battambang,Bantey Meanchey and Pailin) was cleared of land mines based on priorities established at provincial and local levels. resulting in rural Cambodians having access to productive land for agriculture, irrigation canals, housing, roads, and health clinics; (2) the number of casualties from land mines and explosive remnants of war in the three target provinces decreased from 4,300 in 1996 to 13 in 2013; and (3) more than 25,000 people benefitted directly by gaining housing and agricultural plots on the newly cleared land and more than 233,400 people benefitted indirectly because of the reduced risk of injury from land mines and because they use the infrastructure, such as schools, roads and hospitals, built on the cleared land.

-These results have contributed to reducing the number of land mine casualties by 43%, exceeding the target of an annual reduction of ten percent, and to 57% of the land cleared being used for agricultural purposes, which directly contributes to improving Cambodians’ access to safe, nutritious and sufficient food.
+These results have contributed to reducing the number of land mine casualties by 67% (exceeding the target of an annual reduction of ten percent) and to clearing land which can then be used productively to contribute to reducing poverty in Cambodia.

 Information not available